geographiclib/geographiclib/python/doc/interface.rst

 * Longitudes and azimuths are unrestricted; internally these are exactly reduced to the range [−180°, 180°); but see also the LONG_UNROLL bit.
-* The equatorial radius a and the polar semi-axis b must both be positive and finite (this implies that −∞ < *f* < 1).
+* The equatorial radius *a* and the polar semi-axis *b* must both be positive and finite (this implies that −∞ < *f* < 1).
 * The flattening *f* should satisfy *f* ∈ [−1/50,1/50] in order to retain full accuracy.
 This condition holds for most applications in geodesy.

 Reasonably accurate results can be obtained for −0.2 ≤ *f* ≤ 0.2.
 Here
-is a table of the approximate maximum error (expressed as a distance) for an ellipsoid with the same major radius as the WGS84 ellipsoid and different values of the flattening.
+is a table of the approximate maximum error (expressed as a distance) for an ellipsoid with the same equatorial radius as the WGS84 ellipsoid and different values of the flattening.

 ======== =======
 abs(*f*) error